JuanitoSebastian/compilers-project/README.md

 # Compilers project
 This is the course project for the [Compilers](https://hy-compilers.github.io/spring-2024/) course at the University of Helsinki.
+This project implements the base language spec of course which is documented [here](https://hy-compilers.github.io/spring-2024/language-spec/).

 ## Running & testing
 The program can be run and tested by spawning a shell inside the docker-compose environment.